1

 ensure that the tenant is paying rent on time California

 While some landlords are lenient in letting tenants get behind in their rent payments, this should be avoided when planning to sell a rental.
-To illustrate, when you list your house on the California real estate market or sell to an investor, they would look into the payment history of the existing tenant.
+To illustrate, when you list your house on the real estate market or sell to an investor, they would look into the payment history of the existing tenant.

 If they find out that you have a delinquent tenant that would give them a headache when they collect rent, they might forgo the sale or give you an offer that is below market price.